ScootKit/CustomDCBot/README.md

 5. Start the bot with `npm start`
 6. The bot is now generating a `modules.json` and a `strings.json` file inside your `config` directory.
 You can [change](#configuration) them.

+When reading thought the code, you may encounter code "tracking" parts of the bot.
+This part is only enabled in the SCNX-Version (and users can opt-out there if the want to).
+This open-source-version won't contact SCNX, SC Network and won't share any information with us, don't worry.
+You can verify this by looking at the source code, [science.js](src/functions/science.js) looks like a great start-point.

 ### Features